Susan Lucci shares health update after two grueling surgeries

 “I lost the love of my life and that’s been awful, but I have friends who make me laugh and keep me out and about, and I’m determined to keep putting one foot in front of the other.”

-The truth is that not every cardiac condition has observable symptoms because not all of them are felt in the chest.
+The truth is that not every cardiac condition has observable symptoms because not everyone feels it in the chest.

 Lucci decided to open up about her health and the issues she had experienced because she wanted to encourage other women to be proactive about their health.